 This project was funded by contributions from thirteen SPFA supplier member companies in the spray polyurethane foam (SPF) industry.
-Five of these sponsors produce or formulate Roofing, HFO spray foam systems throughout the U.S. and Canada.
+Ten of these sponsors produce or formulate closed cell, HFO spray foam (ccSPF, HFO) systems throughout the U.S. and Canada.
 SPF producers that contributed to this declaration are featured below.
 In addition, there are two other sponsors who produce chemical components used in the formulation of SPF products or equipment used to mix and install SPF on the jobsite.